-- Since it is 90 degrees outside, it is impossible it will snow.
+- Since it is 90 degrees outside, it is unlikely it will snow.

 - Since it is sunny and hot, it is very likely I will go to the pool today.

-- Because the ground is warm, it is very unlikely that the snow will stick to the ground.
+- Because the ground is warm, it is very unlikely that the snow will stick.

 - Since I am not feeling well, it is very unlikely I will be going to a party tonight.